 What is psoriasis?

-The conventional treatments that are currently available aim to stop, or drastically slow, the rate of cell turnover.
-They also aim to prevent ongoing inflammation.
+Conventional treatments aim to stop or slow the rate of cell turnover and to prevent ongoing inflammation.

-Topical creams or ointments can be used to suppress the immune system, reduce inflammation, and soothe the skin of patients with psoriasis.
+Topical creams or ointments: These will suppress the immune system, reduce inflammation, and soothe the skin symptoms.

-Light therapy from the sun or artificial ultraviolet light sources also appears to help fight the disorder.
+Light therapy: Light from the sun or artificial ultraviolet (UV) light sources may also help to control symptoms.

 Other health benefits of turmeric

 People with a condition called vascular thrombosis often use anticlotting drugs to slow or prevent blood clotting.
-Turmeric has shown promise for helping reduce clotting in these situations.
+Turmeric has anticlotting properties, and it has shown promise for helping reduce clotting in these situations.

-Turmeric should never be used as a replacement for prescribed drugs.
-Any use of turmeric for a diagnosed condition should be discussed with a physician.
+People should never use turmeric as a replacement for prescribed drugs.
+Anyone wanting to use turmeric for a diagnosed condition should discuss it with a doctor.